 Breaze Motion Sensitive Pillowcase is made from 100% viscose which is a natural fibre.
 The viscose fabric we use is produced in a closed loop system which is gentle on the environment.

 We don’t recommend using a Breaze pillowcase in direct and prolonged contact with your skin.
 It’s designed to be used under your regular pillowcase to minimise any potential allergic reaction for those with very sensitive skin.
 Although incidental skin contact should not lead to any problems, as precaution please wash your hands after handling your Breaze pillowcase

 Breaze motion sensitive pillowcases are designed for single use period of up to 14 nights.
-After this period, most of the motion sensitice capsules will have been depleted and you should replace with a fresh Breaze pillowcase.
+After two weeks, most of the motion sensitive capsules will have been depleted and you should replace with a fresh Breaze pillowcase.
 You may wash and re-use the pillowcase as a pillow protector but it will not release therapeutic vapours after washing.